 Alcoholism is a serious epidemic.
 Approximately 15 million American adults suffer from alcohol use disorders.
 If you are trying to overcome an alcohol addiction, you are not alone.

 Dealing with alcoholism can be a long, frustrating journey.
 You will have highs and lows, sometimes even fighting with your own mind and body.
 Addiction is a nasty foe to fight, and it’s okay to ask for help along the way as you work to retrain your brain and overcome your cravings.
 Everyone’s journey will be different, so allow yourself grace and time with your personal experience.
-With the right steps and a good support system, you can overcome alcohol addiction.
+With the help of alcohol addiction treatment and a good support system, you can overcome alcohol addiction.
 Continue reading for a basic step-by-step guide to know where to start.

 Know the Signs